 The Anchorage Assembly first approves a list of foreclosed property for sale.
-Upon approval of a sale, the list of available sale properties is available on the Real Estate Services/Tax Foreclosed Properties Sale webpage: www.muni.org/Departments/hlb/Pages/RESForeclosedProperties.aspx
+Upon scheduling a sale, the list of available sale properties is published in a local newspaper once a week for four consecutive weeks.
+The sale list is available on the Real Estate Department web site: www.muni.org/Departments/hlb/Pages/RESForeclosedProperties.aspx